Lanruoj/To-do-list/src/README.md

     - Uses datetime module for time and date information/calculations
     - "Home" function, all functions except exit loops back to this
     - Sorts the global unsorted list on each execution
-    - Displays task name, time added, deadline time, and time remaining (using timedelta)
+    - Displays task name, deadline time, and time remaining (using timedelta)
     - Takes in the tasks from a global data structure
     - If no tasks, show "no current tasks"
     - Show options for user